 The External Auditors shall observe and comply with the By-Laws of the MIA in relation to the provision of non-audit services.

-All engagements for non-audit services shall be approved by the AC prior to commencement.
+All engagements for non-audit services shall be approved by the AC prior to commencement considering the nature and extent of the non-audit services and the appropriateness of the level of fees.
 For each engagement, Management shall obtain written confirmation from the External Auditors that their independence as External Auditors would not be impaired by virtue of the non-audit engagement.

 Management shall provide an update to the AC at its quarterly meetings of all non-audit services rendered by the External Auditors since the date of the last AC meeting (including the amount of fees charged).